nachoguru/spc2023/README.md

  * fail to get that to work, but collect notes to write that up in the future, try to make it easier for Deno users
  * meme #3
   * via https://imgflip.com/memegenerator/347322432/Jordi-Lafoge
-   * I know, it's actually [Geordi La Forge](https://en.wikipedia.org/wiki/Geordi_La_Forge) but that's not my page, I can't change it!
+   * I know, it's actually [Geordi La Forge](https://en.wikipedia.org/wiki/Geordi_La_Forge) but that's not my page.
+I can't change it!

 ## ToDo: